Use Bolt commands to connect directly to the systems where you want to execute commands, run scripts, and upload files.

-Use Bolt to copy files to remote nodes.
+Use Bolt to copy files or directories to remote nodes.

-- To upload a file to a remote node, run the
+To upload a file or directory to a remote node, run the

 bolt file uploadcommand.
-Specify the local path to the file, the destination location, and the target nodes.
+Specify the local path to the file or directory, the destination location, and the target nodes.

 bolt file upload <SOURCE> <DESTINATION> --nodes <NODE NAME>,<NODE NAME>